- 1 The Best Kayaks for Beginners of 2019

 Keep in mind that by gaining more stability, you often sacrifice speed and maneuverability.
 This isn’t as important if you are planning on paddling recreationally, and it’s better to gain your confidence before zipping around everyone else in the water.

 √ Type of Kayak – As you might have seen in the list of kayaks above, there are a wide variety of different types of boats to consider.
 Each type of kayak has its pros and cons, but they mostly cater to the different uses.
 As a beginner, you should start by looking at sit-on-top kayaks.
 These recreational kayaks often provide more stability and comfort than others.
 Then, as you grow more experienced, look for a kayak that fits your specific needs, like a fishing or whitewater model.
+Touring kayaks, typically used for wildlife viewing and other touring trips, are also well-suited for advanced kayakers looking for better tracking and speed.

 √ Hull Design and Gear Storage – The way your kayak’s hull is designed can have a big impact on your overall comfort and easy of use.
 Look for products that are designed to give you greater convenience.
 These features often come in the form of cupholders, foot wells, adjustable foot braces and adjustable, padded seats.
 Not every option will offer these features, but they can make or break your experience out on the water.

 Gear storage is also an important feature to consider.
 If you’re planning on exploring at all, you’ll want to pack your gear with you.
 The best kayaks for beginners offer both dry storage compartments and webbing on the hull’s exterior.
 This way, you can store your most important gear without fear of it getting wet.
+Also, if you know you’ll be kayaking on rough, choppy waters or if the weather might be on the colder side during your trip, it’d be a good idea to purchase or bring along a spray skirt.

 √ Budget – Finally, consider how much money you want to spend on your kayak.
 It can be an expensive hobby, and as a beginner, you might not want to drop a huge chunk of change into it.
 While there are budget kayaks out there, they’re often produced poorly and don’t perform as well in the water.
 If you want a fairly reliable beginners kayak, you’re likely going to spend around $500-$1,000.